TUM-DSE/seminars/WiSe2024-c3-seminar.md

 ## Chair website

-- The seminar is organized by the [Chair of Computer Systems](https://dse.in.tum.de/) at TU Munich.
+- The seminar is organized by the [Systems Research Group](https://dse.in.tum.de/) at TU Munich.

 ## Course Information
 - **Language:** English